htcondor/htcondor/docs/man-pages/condor_vacate_job.rst

 and vacates them from the host(s) where they are currently running.
 The jobs remain in the job queue and return to the idle state.

-A job running under the standard universe will first produce a checkpoint and then the job will be killed.
-HTCondor will then restart the job somewhere else, using the checkpoint to continue from where it left off.
-A job running under any other universe will be sent a soft kill signal (SIGTERM by default, or whatever is defined as the ``SoftKillSig`` in the job ClassAd), and HTCondor will restart the job from the beginning somewhere else.
+A running job running will be sent a soft kill signal (SIGTERM by default, or whatever is defined as the ``SoftKillSig`` in the job ClassAd), and HTCondor will restart the job from the beginning somewhere else.

-If the **-fast** option is used, the job(s) will be immediately killed, meaning that standard universe jobs will not be allowed to checkpoint, and the job will have to revert to the last checkpoint or start over from the beginning.
+If the **-fast** option is used, the job(s) will be immediately killed.

 If the **-name** option is specified, the named *condor_schedd* is targeted for processing.
 If the **-addr** option is used, the